glotzerlab/signac/doc/indexing.rst

     docs = index.find({'statepoint.a': 42})

+.. sidebar:: Tip

+    You can search a collection on the command line by calling it's :py:meth:`~.Collection.main` method.

 Searching a collection is usually **much more efficient** compared to the *pure-python* approach especially when searching multiple times within the same session.
 Furthermore, a collection may be saved to and loaded from a file.
 This allows us to generate a index once and then load it from disk, which is much faster then regenerating it each time we use it: